Skip to content

 • Memory: The amount of memory (in megabytes) required for the container execution.
 Use integer format.
 If set to 0, it will run without limits or under cluster default limits.

 • Number of GPUs: The number of GPUs required for the container execution.
-If the container requires a GPU and no value is set, the AAC will use 1 GPU by default.
+If the container requires a GPU and no value is set, AAC will use 1 GPU by default.
 Use integer format.

 • Mount list: List of mount points in the container.
 Add new mounts by clicking Add mount.
 Volumes can have the following formats: